 - Middle office: process and risk control, and

 - Back office: confirmation, settlement, and reconciliation.

 Since many companies do not have sufficient scale to staff up all these activities within the treasury centre itself, it is common that treasury centres implement a segregation of duties across peer organisations within finance.
-For example, back office may be undertaken by colleagues in an SSC or in the accounting team, and middle office may be handed to internal audit or operations control colleagues.
+For example, back office may be undertaken by colleagues in an SSC or in the accounting team, and middle office may be handed to operations control colleagues.

 In the case of regional treasury centres, it is common to have shared support functions like middle and back offices globally.
 Sometimes risk management is globally centralised.
 Normally, group level funding and capital markets activities are concentrated in one entity, usually at the head office.